ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbook_pathing.rst

 Specifically, Ansible tries to find the file

+1. In the globally defined :ref:`LOCAL_SEARCH_PATH` configuration option.
-1. In the current role.
+2. In the current role.

    1. In its appropriate subdirectory—"files", "vars", "templates" or "tasks", depending on the kind of file Ansible is searching for.
    2. Directly in its directory.

-2. Like 1, in the parent role that called into this current role with `include_role`, `import_role`, or with a role dependency.
+3. Like 1, in the parent role that called into this current role with `include_role`, `import_role`, or with a role dependency.
 If the parent role has its own parent role, Ansible will repeat this step with that role.
-3. Like 1, in the current task file's directory.
+4. Like 1, in the current task file's directory.
-4. Like 1, in the current play file's directory.
+5. Like 1, in the current play file's directory.

 Ansible does not search the current working directory.
 (The directory you're in when you execute Ansible.)
 Also, Ansible will only search within a role if you actually included it with an `include_role` or `import_role` task or a dependency.
-If you instead use `include`, `include_task` or `import_task` to include just the tasks from a specific file but not the full role, Ansible will not search that role in steps 1 and 2.
+If you instead use `include`, `include_task` or `import_task` to include just the tasks from a specific file but not the full role, Ansible will not search that role in steps 2 and 3.

 When you execute Ansible, the variable `ansible_search_path` will contain the paths searched, in the order they were searched in but without listing their subdirectories.
 If you run Ansible in verbosity level 5 by passing the `-vvvvv` argument, Ansible will report each directory as it searches, except when it searches for a tasks file.